By: Serge Seva

 Feeling really low, and have nobody to talk to?
 There are free hotlines in the UK with trained listeners who are happy to help.
 Some of them even have online chat if talking over the phone feels too scary.
 Read our article on “Helplines in the UK” for more.

-If you worry that you might be suffering from anxiety or depression and would like to work with a counsellor or psychotherapist over Skype, you might want to check out our new website that connects you to talk therapists all across the UK.
+If you worry that you might be suffering from anxiety or depression and would like to work with a counsellor or psychotherapist over online, you might want to check out our new website that connects you to talk therapists all across the UK.

 Do you have a question about the dangers of too much screen time?
 Or about depression and screen time?
 Post in our public comment box below.